 Short-Term Effects of High Fat on Cholesterol

-Getting regular blood tests after changing your diet is important.
-Choosing unsaturated fats like olive oil and nuts can help lower risks.
+Getting blood tests regularly after changing your diet matters.
+You can reduce risks by choosing olive oil, nuts, and other unsaturated fats.
 This way, you can still enjoy tasty meals.

 Inflammation and Its Connection to Heart Disease

 Inflammation is a silent threat to heart health.
-The high fat diet impact starts with how fats interact with immune cells.
+The impact of a high-fat diet starts with how fats interact with immune cells.
 This damage to blood vessels leads to heart disease.

 How Diet Influences Inflammation

 What you eat can either calm or fuel inflammation.
-Foods high in saturated and trans fats, like fried snacks and red meat, activate immune cells.
-This leads to swelling in blood vessels.
+Fried snacks, red meat, and other foods high in saturated and trans fats activate immune cells, leading to swelling in blood vessels.

 - Unhealthy fats block blood flow by increasing inflammatory proteins.